RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-1.md

 __Warning__: Major plot spoilers below for Shingeki no Kyojin.

-### Zeke
+## Zeke

-At the end of 136, our heroes are surrounded, Armin is captured and everything seems hopeless.
+At the end of Chapter 136, our heroes are surrounded, Armin is captured and everything seems hopeless.
 In the alternative Paths dimension, Armin sits down next to Zeke.
-Unless Armin can persuade Zeke to aid the heroes, everyone will die.
+Unless Armin can persuade Zeke to aid our heroes, everyone will die.
 The stakes could not be higher.

-The conversation that transpires butchers Zeke's character.
+The conversation that transpires ruins Zeke's character.
 To understand why, let's refresh our memories of who Zeke is.
 At a young age,
 Zeke was forced to betray his parents to save himself and his grandparents.
 He was raised by Tom Ksaver, and together they hatched a plan to end the Eldian race by rendering every